gbdev/pandocs/src/OAM.md

 ### Drawing priority

-When some of these 10 objects overlap, the highest-priority one will appear above all others, etc. However, this priority is determined differently when in CGB mode.
+When **opaque** pixels from two different objects overlap, which pixel ends up being displayed is determined by another kind of priority: the pixel belonging to the higher-priority object wins.
+However, this priority is determined differently when in CGB mode.

 - **In Non-CGB mode**, the smaller the X coordinate, the higher the priority.
   When X coordinates are identical, the object located first in OAM has higher priority.
 - **In CGB mode**, only the object's location in OAM determines its priority.
+  The earlier the object, the higher its priority.

 ::: tip Interaction with "BG over OBJ" flag